-This is the perfect Fall Breakfast ~ Pumpkin Butter, Maple Syrup, Oatmeal, Coconut and spice.
-Why not start your day off with “dessert” for breakfast?
+This is the perfect Fall Breakfast ~ Pumpkin Butter, Maple Syrup, Oatmeal, Coconut and Spice ~ all cooked up in these tasty, melt in your mouth Maple Pumpkin Butter Pancakes.
+Why not start your day off with “dessert” for breakfast?!
 The best part is it is so easy to make because you just throw everything in your Magic Bullet or Blender.
 From start to finish you can whip up a restaurant style Saturday morning breakfast in under 10 minutes!

 INGREDIENTS:

-1/3 c Fat Free or Low Fat Cottage Cheese
+- 1/3 cup Fat Free or Low Fat Cottage Cheese

-Dash of Cinnamon or Pumpkin Pie Spice ~ 1/4 tsp
+- 1/4 tsp Cinnamon or Pumpkin Pie Spice

 INSTRUCTIONS: